grain-lang/grain/stdlib/int64.md

 rem : (Int64, Int64) -> Int64
 ```

-Computer the remainder (signed) of a division of its operands.
+Computes the remainder of the signed division of its operands.

 Parameters: